 The attacker will always retreat to the area from which he came from (one of them if it arrived from different regions), if that area is no longer his when he retreats - for whatever reason - then he is eliminated.
-Stacking limits in the region of retreat must be respected.

 The defender will always retreat to an adjacent free or friendly area (without a battle in progress), if he does not find one then he is eliminated.
 He cannot retreat to an area where a battle has not yet been resolved.
-Stacking limits in the region of retreat must be respected.